 - DoggCatcher (Android)

-The following apps do not support premium podcasting.
-These applications typically require the podcast to be listed on their directory which would make them public and no longer exclusive to specific users.
+These applications typically require the podcast to be listed on their directory, which would make them public and no longer exclusive to specific users.

 - Google Podcasts